2206Shradha/Expense-Tracker/README.md

 ## What I Learned

-- Working with a relational database (creating tables, inserting, querying, grouping, deleting)
-- Using parameterized queries (`?`) to avoid SQL injection
+- Learned how to work with a database and perform basic operations like adding, viewing, and deleting expenses.
-- Validating user input with loops and `try/except`
+- Learned how to check user input and handle errors using loops and try/except.
-- Structuring a program into small, single-purpose functions
+- Learned how to break the program into smaller functions instead of putting everything in one place.

 ## Future Improvements

-- Monthly budgets with warnings
+- Add monthly budgets and warnings when spending gets too high.
-- Edit existing expenses
-- Charts using matplotlib
+- Add an option to edit expenses.
-- A simple GUI or web version
+- Maybe make a basic GUI or web version later.